radareorg/radare.org/rsoc/2019/index.md

 Radare2 is composed of an hexadecimal editor as central point, with several assemblers/disassemblers, code analysis capabilities, scripting features, visualization of code and data through graphs and other means, a visual mode, easy unix integration, a diff engine, a shellcode compiler, and much more.

+This year Summer of Code was generously sponsored by [NowSecure](https://www.nowsecure.com) and [KeenLab of Tencent](https://keenlab.tencent.com/en/).

 ![graph](http://radare.org/img/radare2_graph.jpg)

 # Previous Years